High Demand For Land Pushes Prices Up

 Also, when house prices begin to slow down, the demand for new homes will also slow down and, as a result, the land value growth will slow down.

-Other financial pressures, such as the cost of living crisis, rising inflation and energy prices, will in time also impact on the prices of land, slowing down the high demand for land.
+Other financial pressures, such as the cost of living crisis, rising inflation and energy prices, will in time also impact on the prices of plots, slowing down the high demand for land.

 Author